Frequently Asked Questions

 Our females will begin breeding around 1 - 1 1/2 years old and our males will begin around 1 year old.

-During the time you receive your puppy and the time breeding starts, we may require a visit to your home every few months to continue building a trusting relationship with her.
-Occasionally, we may ask our Guardian family to bring the puppy to us for a visit so that she will be comfortable in our home when she comes to deliver her pups.
+During the time you receive your puppy and the time breeding starts, we may require a visit to your home or our home every few months to continue building a trusting relationship with her and make sure she will be comfortable in our home when she comes to deliver her pups.

-The Guardian family is required to contact us immediately once the female goes into heat.
+The Guardian family is required to learn the signs of a breeding (heat) cycle and be willing to communicate regularly to coordinate breeding once the female goes into heat.
 (We will help you determine the signs ahead of time).
 During this time, we will need access to her for breeding-related veterinary appointments.
 Once she has been bred, she will remain with her Guardian family until one week before her due date.
 At that time, the Guardian dog will come to stay with us throughout the remaining week of her pregnancy, delivery, and 5-6 weeks after her delivery.
 She will be returned to the Guardian family once her pups are fully weaned.
 Guardians are welcome to schedule times to visit their Guardian Dog while she is on maternity leave.

 What Are the Benefits of Being a Guardian Home?

 The benefits are endless!